Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho FAHMS

-Professor Bellomo is a Professorial Fellow, Faculty of Medicine, University of Melbourne, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Monash University, Melbourne Australia; Honorary Professorial Fellow, Faculty of Medicine, The University of Sydney, Sydney, Australia; Honorary Professorial Fellow, The George Institute, Sydney, Australia; Concurrent Professor, Faculty of Medicine, University of Nanjing, Nanjing, China; and Honorary Principal Research Fellow, Howard Florey Institute, University of Melbourne.
+Rinaldo Bellomo is a Professor of Intensive Care Medicine, University of Melbourne, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Monash University, Melbourne Australia; Honorary Professorial Fellow, Faculty of Medicine, The University of Sydney, Sydney, Australia; Honorary Professorial Fellow, The George Institute, Sydney, Australia; Honorary Fellow, Florey Institute of Physiology, Melbourne, Australia; Honorary Professor, Faculty of Medicine, Nanjing University, Nanjing, China; and Visiting Professor, Università Vita-Salute San Raffaele, Milan, Italy.

-Professor Bellomo has published more than 800 papers, written more than 145 book chapters and edited 13 books in the field of intensive care medicine.
-As at December 2012 he had an h index of 68, total lifetime citations = 24,391; citations in 2011 = 3,700; and yearly citation rate over the past 5 years = 2,582.
-He is the Editor of the journal Critical Care and Resuscitation.
+In 2015, Professor Bellomo became the first ANZ biomedical researcher to have more than 1,000 papers in Scopus.
+He has also written more than 152 book chapters and edited 13 books in the field of intensive care medicine.
+As at October 2015 he had an h index of 92 (Scopus) and total lifetime citations of >40,000; and a yearly citation rate over the past 5 years of >2,500.
+He is the Editor-in-Chief of the journal Critical Care and Resuscitation.

 Professor Bellomo has been Chief Investigator in many successful grant applications.
 Over the past 10 years, he has been heavily involved in the design, execution, supervision and publication of several large randomised controlled trials published in The Lancet and the New England Journal of Medicine (NEJM) for >20,000 intensive care unit (ICU) patients randomised.